 In the following, we’ll take a category-by-category look at how liquid alternative categories and our medalists performed during the correction.
 We’ll also compare our medalists’ returns with the S&P 500 to see if they offered some protection.
 Why not compare them to bonds?
 Bonds are the original alternative investment to stocks.
 Most alternative strategies shouldn’t be funded from that asset class if the goal is to lower overall risk, since the majority of a traditional portfolio’s risk comes from stocks.

-Jason Kephart, CFA does not own shares in any of the securities mentioned above.
+Jason Kephart, CFA has a position in the following securities mentioned above: QSPNX.
 Find out about Morningstar's editorial policies.